This article applies to Code42 for Enterprise version 4.

 - Your security settings apply to all of the computers on your account.
 For example, if you use an archive key password on one computer, the same archive key password is required for all your computers.

 - Once you have upgraded the security of your account, there is no way to downgrade to a lower security option without resetting your account and starting the backup over.
-Please contact our Customer Champions for Code42 for Enterprise support or CrashPlan for Small Business support.
+Please contact our Customer Champions for Code42 for Enterprise support.

 Lost Archive Key Password Or Custom Key